Product Guide

 Opening the editor

-To open the page editor, navigate to Create > Pages in the sidebar.
-You will see a list of your pages, each displayed as a card showing its type and status.
-Click on any page card to enter the editor for that page.
+Navigate to Create > Pages in the sidebar.
+You'll see your pages listed as cards showing type and status.
+Click any card to enter its editor.

 Pages list with a card highlighted, showing how to click into the editor